• Latest

 Second, don’t include legal jargon.
 It is fine to use vocabulary to explain a complicated concept, but the best way to describe it is with plain English.

-Third, don’plain English is t make accusations withouing wrong with making a reasonable allegation, but you need to provide evidence to back it up.
+Thirdplainin English is to make aaccusations withoutwrongfully making a reasonable allegation, but you need to provide evidence to back it up.

 It would help to consider how you want your complaint to be read.
 For example, if you are suing for libel, you must ensure that your words are accurate.
 Another thing to consider is the language of the law.
 In the United States, the law is written in legalese, which makes